wkumari/draft-kh-dnsop-7706bis/README.md

    [ Make the use cases explicit.
-Be clearer that a real use case is folks who are worried that root server unavailabilty due to DDoS
+Be clearer that a real use case is folks who are worried that root server unavailabilty due to DDoS against them is a reason some people would use the mechanisms here.

-Kumari & Hoffman          Expires July 27, 2019                 [Page 4]

-Internet-Draft            Running Root on Local             January 2019

-   against them is a reason some people would use the mechanisms here.
    ]

+Kumari & Hoffman          Expires July 28, 2019                 [Page 4]

+Internet-Draft              Root Server Local               January 2019

    [ Describe how slaving the root zone from root zone servers does not fully remove the reliance on the root servers being available.  ]